sketchplugins/plugin-directory/README.md

 - [CreatoCode](https://github.com/CreatoCode/CreatoCodeSketchPlugin), by flashgeek: Easily convert design drafts into code, streamline the development process, and seamlessly connect your creativity with reality.
 - [Crowdin for Sketch](https://github.com/crowdin/sketch-crowdin), by Crowdin: Localize the UI before programming starts.
 Translate and preview any design with ease
 - [Easy Code](https://github.com/luchaoqun125/sketch-version/), by luchaoqun125: easy code
+- [Ephoto Dam](https://guides.addons.ephoto-dam.com/sketch/), by Einden: Integrate your Ephoto Dam on Sketch to import and export media.
 - [Export to Proto.io](https://proto.io), by Proto.io: Give life to your Sketch designs!
 Export all or selected artboards to Proto.io screens, preserving layer positioning and hierarchy.
 By exporting to Proto.io you can link screens together, add interactions and animations.
 - [File Cleaner](https://github.com/monzo/file-cleaner), by Monzo: Keep your Sketch files immaculately clean and in order.
 - [Find And Replace](https://github.com/thierryc/sketch-find-and-replace), by Martin Steven.
 Maintained by Thierry Charbonnel: Sketch 3 plugin to do a simple find and replace on text within layers